 Bodyweight exercises, compound movements and a little bit of cardio is key

 It’s for this reason that I almost exclusively perform bodyweight squats, sit-ups, push-ups, and a few other exercises.
 I do something like 50 squats, 50 sit-ups and 50 push-ups each day.
 Then, if I feel like hitting the gym, I’ll typically do some light strength training exercises.
 For my workouts at the gym, I like to focus on compound weight exercises like bench, squat, pull-ups, some deadlifts etc.

 But, I make sure to only use relatively light weight at the gym, because I’m not trying to overexert myself.

 The point of going to the gym is just to keep your body lean, flexible and active.
 I’m not trying to become a bodybuilder.
 I just want to keep my body in good shape.
 I think this is an awesome strategy for most people with ADHD to stay healthy and fit.

 Plus, you can still get that amazing “runner’s high” from doing bodyweight exercises and light strength training.
 These types of exercises are amazing for the brain.
 You’ll get to release endorphins and de-stress, while not affecting your cortisol levels like long-distance running would.

 Note: There’s absolutely nothing wrong with running for 25 minutes every day if you still love cardio like I do.
 The point of this section is that you probably shouldn’t be running for 2 hours at a time while actively using ADHD medication.

-Trick 4.
-Take the 5 essential daily supplements
+Tip 4.
+Take the five essential daily supplements

 I have a special regimen that I go through every day.
 I only use some of the most important supplements, because I find that taking 20+ different pills per day is a little bit extreme.